notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 This was the first real AI system I had made since [Krill or Be Krilled](https://notexplosive.net/ld34), and that was 2015, eight years ago.
 I had learned a lot since then, but I still wasn't entirely sure I could make a compelling AI.
 I was, however, confident that I could make the enemy spawn patterns pretty easily, so I decided to take on the risky thing first.

-I took the one lesson I learned from _Krill or Be Krilled_, the player moves around with a virtual thumbstick and a fire button.
+I took the one lesson I learned from _Krill or Be Krilled_.
 No matter how the AI works, its output should simply be the thumbstick direction and whether or not the fire button is pressed.

 Another smart decision I made early on is that the AI only occasionally re-evaluates its state.
 Once they chose an input, they'd hold that input for about 0.1-ish seconds before they re-evaluate and choose a new input.
-This meant that even if the AI had very strict rules that made it play completely optimally, the poor "reaction time" meant that they would still sometimes get hit.
+This meant that even if the AI had rules that made it play completely optimally, the poor "reaction time" meant that they would still sometimes get hit.
 This was one of the first tunable variables that factored into the player persona.

-My first draft involved the player having a "target enemy" it was interested in killing, moving to the nearest position it could find to line up a shot with that target enemy, and then changing targets when that enemy dies.
+My first attempt looked like this.
+The AI has a "target enemy" it was interested in killing, moving to the nearest position it could find to line up a shot with that target enemy, and then changing targets when that enemy dies.
 This has a bunch of problems.
 This isn't really how people play shmups.
-I play shmups dodging the bullets that are immediately nearly me, and trying to line myself up with where I'll hit the most enemies.
+I play shmups dodging the bullets that are immediately near me, and trying to line myself up with where I'll hit the most enemies.

-For my second draft, I wanted to be able to specify zones on the screen that the AI would consider "desirable" and zones the AI would consider "dangerous."
+For my second attempt, I wanted to be able to specify zones on the screen that the AI would consider "desirable" and zones the AI would consider "dangerous."
 The AI should trend towards the area most desirable while avoiding any area marked dangerous.

 I think an apt metaphor is smell.
-Every frame an enemy is on screen, it projects a pleasant odor from the top edge its hitbox to the top edge of the screen.
+Every frame an enemy is on screen, it wafts a pleasant odor up to the top edge of the screen.
 The longer the enemy stays on screen, the stronger the scent gets.
 However closer to the enemy (and around the bullets the enemy fires) have a bad scent.
 A bad scent is not just a "negative good" smell, it's a whole separate measure.
-A given spot can have a very positive odor and also have a very small undesirable quality.
+A given spot can have a very positive odor and also have a very small stink.

 Every time the player re-evaluates state (every 0.1-ish seconds), the player looks for the nicest smelling spot on the screen.
-If it can draw a straight line from its current position to there without intersecting any bad smells, it will choose it.

-The AI will tolerate a little bit of stinky air in order to get to its next spot, and how much stink it's willing to tolerate is another factor driven by player persona.
+If it can draw a straight line from its current position to there without intersecting any bad stink, it will choose it.
+The AI will tolerate a little bit of stink in order to get to its next spot.
+How much stink it's willing to tolerate is another factor driven by player persona.
 If it gives up, it chooses the next best smelling spot.
-Players also don't like being actively inside a stink cloud.
-If they are, their first priority is to navigate out of it.
-This also increases the player's "stress," which comes up later.
+The AI also doesn't like being actively inside a stink cloud.
+If it is, it's first priority is to navigate out of it.

 Each player persona also has a preferred "comfort zone" on the map that has a constant baseline pleasant smell.
 Meaning that all else being equal, the player will prefer to stay in their comfort zone.
 For most players, this zone is the top third of the screen.
 Some personas have a comfort zone that's the size of the whole screen, causing them to play way more aggressively with just one small tweak!